Libya: Greek rescuers among those killed in road collision

 Libya is split between two rival governments - a UN-backed administration based in the capital Tripoli, and a rival Egyptian-supported authority based in Benghazi.

-Greece's General National Defense Staff (Geetha) earlier said a bus carrying medical personnel collided with a vehicle moving in the opposite direction but reported only minor injuries.
+The Greek authorities said that a bus carrying medical personnel collided with a vehicle moving in the opposite direction and reported that three members of Greece's humanitarian mission had died and two were missing.

-They added that an operation was underway to repatriate their personnel.
+They added that it was unclear what exactly had happened and that it was looking into the incident in cooperation with Libya, while an operation was underway to repatriate their personnel.

 A diplomatic source has told Greek news site Kathimerini that 16 members of the team were Greek rescuers and three were interpreters.